[Ryozen Town, Fukushima Prefecture] Full of nature! Play and learn at Ryozen Children's Village

 Cycle train

-Further up the hill from Noppo Cycle is the Cycle Train, a mini coaster that moves through the greenery as several people pedal together
+Further up the hill from Noppo Cycle is the Cycle Train, a mini coaster that moves through the greenery with the help of pedals from several people

 Even though it's a mini coaster, the centrifugal force on the downhill curves makes it a thrilling ride even for adults!
 On the uphill slope, you'll need to pedal together